FaserF/hassio-addons/bentopdf/DOCS.md

 A privacy-first, client-side PDF toolkit that processes files locally in your browser.

-**⚠️ Important:** This is the Beta version of the BentoPDF add-on.
+**⚠️ Important:** This is the Beta version of the BentoPDF app.

 ## ⚙️ Configuration

-Configure the add-on via the **Configuration** tab in the Home Assistant add-on page.
+Configure the app via the **Configuration** tab in the Home Assistant App page.

 ### Options